-Any reference to Zone Select Switch can also be understood to refer to Zone Select via the Menu.
+Any reference to Zone Select Switch refers to Zone Select using the Menu.

-The following methods are options on how to select a radio zone.
-The result of all the methods is the same.
-You can use the options interchangeably depending on your preference and the programmed functions.
+Do one of the following to select a radio channel.
+You can use these options interchangeably depending on your preference and the programmed functions.

-- Select a zone via the preprogrammed Zone (3-Position A/B/C) switch: - a) Move the preprogrammed Zone (3-Position A/B/C) switch to the position of the required zone.
+Select a zone using the preprogrammed Zone (3-Position A/B/C) switch: a.
+Move the preprogrammed Zone (3-Position A/B/C) switch to the position of the required zone.